innovativeenterprises/innovative-enterprises/docs/06-marketing-preselling/03-go-to-market-plan.md

 - **Launch Day:**
   - **Morning (9 AM):**
     - Deploy the live application.
-    - Publish "innovative-enterprises is Live!" blog post and send email announcement to all lists.
+    - Publish "Innovative Enterprises is Live!" blog post and send email announcement to all lists.
     - Update all social media profiles with links and launch announcements.
   - **Afternoon (12 PM):**
     - Distribute press release to media contacts.